 Q: While in the library may I get copies, faxes, printing, or scans done?

 A: Absolutely!
 We ask that you allow staff to work the machines for you, but all of those services are available.
 We also continue to have remote printing services—you can email docs to our printer and schedule a time to pick them up.
 Email your print job to this address: firstname.lastname@example.org.
-Call to let us know you’ve sent something and to schedule a pick up time.
+Call to let us know you’ve sent something and when you’d like to pick it up.

 Q: May I bring my kids to the library to play?

-A: Sadly, no, not yet.
+A: Sadly we do not have toys out to play with.
 We truly miss having the young ones at the library to explore play and participate in activities and story times.
 All the puppets, toys, puzzles, and Legos are hibernating and awaiting that great day when they can come out and play again.
 We will begin more online programming and activity kits for kids starting in October, visit our calendar for details: https://indianlake.sals.edu/calendar/

 Q: May I bring my kids to the library to pick out books, movies, or audios?

-A: That’s your call.
+A: We would love to have kids in to look for materials.
 We recommend that if your child is very young, and apt to get upset about the lack of toys, maybe you should come alone and browse for materials for them.
-If your kids are ok with just browsing and not playing, then they are welcome to accompany you and browse.
+BUT if your kids are ok with just browsing and not playing, then they are welcome to accompany you and browse.
 They also will be required to wear a mask and use hand sanitizer before handling materials.